CoinFabrik/web3-grant/vulnerabilities/examples/integer-overflow-or-underflow/README.md

 The above contract stores a single value of type `u8` and provides three functions allowing interaction with the single value.
-The `add()` function allows users to add a specified amount to the stored value, the `sub()` function allows users to substract a specified amount, while the `get()` function allows users to retrieve the current value.
+The `add()` function allows users to add a specified amount to the stored value, the `sub()` function allows users to subtract a specified amount, while the `get()` function allows users to retrieve the current value.

 This contract is vulnerable to an integer overflow attack that may be exercised